-We represent a partnership of 13 local governments working together to address climate change covering one third of regional Victoria.
+We are Victoria’s largest greenhouse alliance representing a partnership of 13 local governments working together to address climate change.

 Our diverse, open and sun-drenched region is uniquely placed to capture the solar, wind and other renewable energy initiatives (creating jobs and economic opportunities) and helping fuel our nation’s transition to a low carbon economy.

-Formed in 2000, our experience in the renewable energy sector and established networks mean we’re able to navigate a range of channels to ensure our local government areas — and the communities that call them home — are best placed to take advantage of this historic change.
+Formed in 2000, our experience in the renewable energy sector and well-established networks mean we’re able to navigate a range of channels to benefit local governments and the communities they serve.

 We achieve our goals by: